 No visit to Fiordland National Park can be considered complete without a road trip from Te Anau to Milford Sound.
 In fact, you can’t really explore much of Fiordland without this road.
 This road is almost completely within Fiordland National Park and along the drive are countless attractions and points of interest.

 The drive into Milford is considered one of the most scenic drives in New Zealand and is often called by its Maori name – Piopiotahi Highway.
-Without stopping, the 118-kilometer long journey (one way) takes around 1.5 hours.
+Without stopping, the 118-kilometer (73 miles) long journey (one way) takes around 1.5 hours.
 But, I recommend allowing at least 4 hours for the drive to Milford as there is just so much to see along this route.

 If you can’t drive or don’t feel comfortable doing so then you can take a coach tour from Te Anau to Milford Sound.
 These tours depart at various times throughout the morning and include stops at a few of the key points of interest along the road.